ng-Classic/ng-classic/aio/content/guide/deployment.md

 For example, `http://www.mysite.com/heroes/42` is a *deep link* to the hero detail page that displays the hero with `id: 42`.

 There is no issue when the user navigates to that URL from within a running client.
-The Angular router interprets the URL and routes to that page and hero.
+The Angular Classicrouter interprets the URL and routes to that page and hero.

 But clicking a link in an email, entering it in the browser address bar, or merely refreshing the browser while on the hero detail page &mdash;all of these actions are handled by the browser itself, *outside* the running application.
 The browser makes a direct request to the server for that URL, bypassing the router.